raghav-4git/resume-eng/README.md

 **Global SW Test Lead & EPS Specialist** | *2011 – 2017*

 * **Validation Architecture:** Spearheaded Software-In-the-Loop (SiL) validation frameworks for complete EPS software and customer-specific applications for Honda, Toyota, and Nissan programs.
+* **Operational Scaling:** Expanded the JOEM CIT account from 2 to 8 concurrent projects by scaling engineering headcount from 2 to 5.
+Optimized test platforms by introducing cross-program reusability, eliminating redundant testing efforts.
 * **Germany Deployment (2017):** Stationed in Schwäbisch Gmünd to engineer and deploy the advanced steering software validation environment for Honda-specific programs.
 * **Global Leadership:** Orchestrated multi-national test teams ensuring 100% compliance with ISO 26262 and ASPICE safety standards.